REG BUTLER British, 1913-1981

 Reg Butler's later work returned to a more figurative style, focusing on sculptures of nude women in contorted poses, exploring the stresses and strains of the female form.

 Reg Butler learned iron-forging when he worked as a blacksmith during the World War II and iron remained his preferred material, although he was a sensitive draughtsman and made drawings as independent works whilst also producing a few lithographs and wood engravings.
-An articulate writer and radio broadcaster, Reg Butler vigorously argued the case for modern sculpture; five lectures he delivered to students at the Slade School in 1961 (where he taught from 1951 to 1980) were published in a book form the following year as Creative Development.
+An articulate writer and radio broadcaster, Reg Butler vigorously argued the case for modern sculpture; five lectures he delivered to students at the Slade School in 1961 (where he taught from 1951 to 1980) was published in a book form the following year as Creative Development.

 Public collections include: